JosephPolaski/MapDescentAI/README.md

 ## Dataset & Credits

 **Dataset:** [EuroSAT](https://github.com/phelber/eurosat) — A novel dataset and deep learning benchmark for land use and land cover classification.

+Download it from [Zenodo](https://zenodo.org/record/2543456) and extract into `data/EuroSAT/`.
+The folder structure should be:

+data/EuroSAT/
+├─ AnnualCrop/
+├─ Forest/
+├─ SeaLake/
+├─ ... (other classes)

 **Citations:**
 1. Helber, P., Bischke, B., Dengel, A., & Borth, D. (2019). *EuroSAT: A Novel Dataset and Deep Learning Benchmark for Land Use and Land Cover Classification.* IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.